This lamb korma recipe features melt-in-the-mouth lamb in a flavorful sauce that contains ground nuts, coconut shreds, and a bunch of aromatics.

 - A creamy and flavorful sauce.
 The aromatic and creamy sauce makes this dish good enough to serve over a bed of plain white rice or mashed potatoes.

 - Hands-off cooking.
-While this dish takes around an hour to cook, you only need to check on it a few times to ensure enough liquid in the pot.
+While this dish takes around an hour to cook, you only need to check on it a few times to ensure enough liquid in the pot (like chana masala).
 In the meantime, you have plenty of time to cook some naan to pair it with and some kulfi for dessert.

 If lamb is not a protein you often cook with, try this korma recipe.
 It will become one of your favorite ways to incorporate this fine meat into your diet.